jenkinsci/datadog-plugin/README.md

 2. Select your [Datadog site][21] in the **Pick a site** dropdown.
 3. Paste your [Datadog API key][4] in the `API Key` textbox on the Jenkins configuration screen.
 If you would like to store your API key with the [Credentails Manager][18], create a Credential for the API key and select that credential in the `Select from credentials` dropdown.
 4. Test your Datadog API key by using the `Test Key` button on the Jenkins configuration screen directly below the API key textbox.
+5. (optional) Enter the name of the host that you use to access Datadog UI (e.g. `app.datadoghq.com`) in the `Datadog App hostname` field.
-5. (optional) Enter the hostname of the Jenkins server in the Advanced tab to include it with the events.
+6. (optional) Enter the hostname of the Jenkins server in the Advanced tab to include it with the events.
-6. (optional) Enter your [Datadog Log Intake URL][15] and select "Enable Log Collection" in the Advanced tab.
+7. (optional) Enter your [Datadog Log Intake URL][15] and select "Enable Log Collection" in the Advanced tab.
-7. (optional) Select "Enable CI Visibility", optionally configuring your CI Instance name.
+8. (optional) Select "Enable CI Visibility", optionally configuring your CI Instance name.
-8. Save your configuration.
+9. Save your configuration.

 ##### Datadog Agent forwarding

 1. Select the radio button next to **Use the Datadog Agent to report to Datadog**.
 2. Specify your Datadog Agent `hostname` and `port`.
+3. (optional) Enter the name of the host that you use to access Datadog UI (e.g. `app.datadoghq.com`) in the `Datadog App hostname` field.
-3. (optional) Enter the hostname of the Jenkins server in the Advanced tab to include it with the events.
+4. (optional) Enter the hostname of the Jenkins server in the Advanced tab to include it with the events.
-4. (optional) Enter your Log Collection Port, configure [log collection](#log-collection-for-agents) in the Datadog Agent, and select "Enable Log Collection".
+5. (optional) Enter your Log Collection Port, configure [log collection](#log-collection-for-agents) in the Datadog Agent, and select "Enable Log Collection".
-5. (optional) Enter your Trace Collection Port and select "Enable CI Visibility", optionally configuring your CI Instance name.
+6. (optional) Enter your Trace Collection Port and select "Enable CI Visibility", optionally configuring your CI Instance name.
-6. Save your configuration.
+7. Save your configuration.

 #### Groovy script